KarlTDebiec/yspec/README.rst

 Introduction
 ============

-YSpec is a Python package used to write matplotlib-based plotting tools that support powerful configuration options using the simple text format YAML.

-YSpec is a Python package used to construct input arguments for programs using the simple text format YAML.
+YSpec is a Python package used to construct input argument specifications for programs using the simple text format YAML.

 Dependencies
 ------------